Reiryoku-Technologies/eslint-config-reiryoku/README.md

-The code style used by Reiryoku Technologies.
+The code style used at Reiryoku Technologies.